rotki/rotki/docs/usage_guide.rst

 Omit ETH staking events
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Specify whether ETH events related to staking should be taken into account before withdrawals are enabled after the ETH2 merge.
+Specify whether the staking of ETH is taxable only after the merge and withdrawals are enabled or if each eth staking event is considered taxable at the point of receiving if you can't yet withdraw.

 Cost basis method
 ^^^^^^^^^^^^^^^^^^^^^